kmfrick/Rpcop/README.md

-# Principal Curves on Oriented Points
+# Principal Curves of Oriented Points

 The files in this repository provided an implementation of principal curves on oriented points that can be compiled on modern systems.